Brisbane: 18th and 19th centuries

-In 1770, British navigator James Cook, sailed through South Passage between the main offshore islands leading to the bay, which he named after James Douglas, 14th Earl of Morton, misspelled as "Moreton".
+In 1770, British navigator James Cook sailed through South Passage between the main offshore islands leading to the bay, which he named after James Douglas, 14th Earl of Morton, misspelled as "Moreton".

 Matthew Flinders initially explored the Moreton Bay area on behalf of the British authorities.
-On 17 July 1799, Flinders landed at present-day Woody Point, which he named "Red Cliff Point" after the red-coloured cliffs visible from the bay.
+On 17 July 1799, Flinders landed at present-day Woody Point, which he named Red Cliff Point after the red-coloured cliffs visible from the bay.

-In 1823 the Governor of New South Wales, Sir Thomas Brisbane, gave instructions for the development of a new northern penal settlement, and an exploration party led by John Oxley further explored Moreton Bay in November 1823.
+In 1823 the Governor of New South Wales, Sir Thomas Brisbane, gave instructions for the development of a new northern penal settlement, and an exploration party commanded by John Oxley further explored Moreton Bay in November 1823.

 Oxley explored the Brisbane River as far as Goodna, 20 km upstream from the present-day central business district of Brisbane.
-He also named it after the Governor of the time.
+He also named the river after the governor of the time.
 Oxley also recommended Red Cliff Point for the new colony, reporting that ships could land at any tide and easily get close to the shore.
 The convict settlement party landed in Redcliffe on 13 September 1824 formally establishing the Moreton Bay Penal Settlement that would become Brisbane.
 The party was under the command of Lieutenant Henry Miller and consisted of 14 soldiers (some with wives and children) and 29 convicts.
 However, the settlers abandoned this site after a year and moved to an area on the Brisbane River now known as North Quay, 28 km south, which offered a more reliable water-supply.
 The newly selected Brisbane region was plagued by mosquitoes at the time.

 After visiting the Redcliffe settlement, Sir Thomas Brisbane then travelled 45 km up the Brisbane River in December 1824.
 Governor Brisbane stayed overnight in a tent and often landed ashore, thus bestowing upon the future Brisbane City the distinction of being the only Australian capital city visited by its namesake.
-Chief Justice Forbes gave the new settlement the name of "Edenglassie" before it was named "Brisbane".
+Chief Justice Forbes gave the new settlement the name of Edenglassie before it was named Brisbane.